 In the training relationship, there is an emphasis on the roles of incumbent and curate as trainer and learner respectively.
-Nonetheless, in all healthy learning contexts there is flexibility about these roles, and it is appropriate for the teacher to learn and the learner to teach.
-Incumbents who feel that they have nothing to learn from their colleagues are missing an opportunity, especially today when the newly ordained may bring with them rich experience of professional working life, lay ministry and personal relationships.
+Nonetheless, in all healthy learning contexts, there is flexibility in these roles, and it is appropriate for the teacher to learn and the learner to teach.
+Incumbents who feel that they have nothing to learn from their colleagues are missing an opportunity, especially today when the newly ordained may bring with them a rich experience of professional working life, lay ministry and personal relationships.

 Feedback can be positive and encouraging, even when it points out serious flaws and weaknesses.
-Without self-awareness, comment on a colleague's performance can sound negative and destructive, leaving a colleague feeling personally diminished.
-You may find the check list on the next page helpful, providing examples of the difference between positive feedback and negative criticism.
+Without self-awareness, comments on a colleague's performance can sound negative and destructive, leaving a colleague feeling personally diminished.
+You may find the checklist below helpful, providing examples of the difference between positive feedback and negative criticism.